So, you want to learn how to play guitar?

 Having said that, there are many great acoustic songs by metal bands.
 And probably even more acoustic intros to heavy metal and rock songs:

-Although you can certainly amplify acoustic guitars, electro acoustic guitars also have the capacity for electric amplification.
+Although you can certainly amplify electric guitars, electro-acoustic guitars also have the capacity for electric amplification.

 Electric guitars were invented after acoustics.
 These guitars are commonly a solid block of wood that is not hollow but instead has a series of electric wiring and connections within the wood.
 This connection allows you to interact with the tone of wood while you play the guitar.